elunna/nerfhack-changelog/README.md

 * Reduced weight of most armors by 50 aum (K-Mod)
 * Reduced weight of elven gear by about 1/3'rd (Evil)
 * Increased weight of dwarvish and elven mithril coats to 200 aum
-* Increase weight of dragon scales and scale mail to 80 aum
+* Increased weight of dragon scales and scale mail to 80 aum
+* Increased weight of shuriken to 4 aum each.
 * Increase the prices of many magical tools
 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)